Overview

 Plotting vertical profiles and slices through the data

-The code example below extracts the data from a vertical slice of temperature along a line segment at latitude 20 degrees South (choose menu option 2).
-Note that a slice can also be defined along a long, curvy line, for example a boat track, by adding more points to the location_latlon argument in function get_ereefs_slice.
+The code example below extracts the data from a vertical slice of ammonium along a short transect extending about 60 km offshore from Townsville using live OPeNDAP data from the NCI simple file.
+A slice can also be defined along a long, curvy line, for example a boat track, by passing a multi-row data frame of latitude and longitude points to geolocation in get_ereefs_slice().
 One can also get data from multiple variables by making var_names a vector (e.g., var_names = c("temp", "salt")).

 temp_slice <- get_ereefs_slice(